“America…You are our friends!”

 Today touring of Isfahan continues, visiting the bridges of Isfahan; Khadju, Siose and Chahrestan.
 Following lunch, you will visit the Armenian quarter to see the Armenian church and the community’s museum.
 Dinner and overnight in Isfahan.
 (B, L, D)

 This morning you depart Isfahan and drive back to Tehran, with stops en route.
 Your first stop will be in Kashan.
 Known for the city’s famed carpets, Kashan rose to prominence during the Seljuk period from the 11th to 13th century, where it became legendary for rugs, ceramics and tile work.
 These crafts were elevated to an even higher art from under Shah Abbas I, during the 16th and 17th centuries.
 Following an earthquake in 1779, destroying much of the city, the subsequent Qajar dynastry spent abundantly to rebuild the city.
 You depart Kashan and continue your drive towards Tehran, making another stop, in Qom.
-Known as the holiest city in Iran, second only to Mashad, Qom is the seat of the Islamic council that governs Iran today.
-The city is filled with Mullahs who come to Qom for their religious training.
-You will have an opportunity to see the mausoleum of Hazrat Masume, the burial place of Imam Reza’s sister Fatmah, who died in the 9th century.
+Known as the holiest city in Iran, second only to Mashad, Qom is the seat of the Islamic council that governs Iran today, the city is filled with Mullahs who come to Qom for their religious training.
+You will have an opportunity to see the mausoleum of Hazrat Masume, the burial place of Imam Reaz’s sister Fatmah, who died in the 9th century.
 Forbidden for non-Muslims to enter, you will see this structure from the outside.
-Continue on to Tehran, with a late afternoon/early evening arrival.
-A visit will also be made to the Tehran Bazaar, a maze of alleyways that serves not only as the economic heart of the city, but with this economic importance, the merchants of the bazaar have become a major political force in modern Iran, so much so that the “bazaaris” are an important constituency for anyone who intends to govern Iran.
+Continue on to Tehran, with a late afternoon arrival.
+Tonight, your farewell dinner will be in a special setting.
+Dinner and overnight in Tehran.
+(B, L, D)

 “This was an extraordinary, eye-opening trip to a county that most Americans know little about.
 What we in America do “know” about Iran is often wrong.
 For one thing, the people of Iran love Americans.
 Yes, their government doesn’t, but the people do.
 They are wonderfully warm and welcoming and since many, many, speak English, we were often pleasantly besieged by Iranians wanting to speak with us and having their pictures taken with us.
 Iran’s impressive, historical and cultural heritage is enormous.
 The ruins of ancient civilizations, as well as the mosques, are awesome.
 Despite what many Americans expect, Iran is safer than most American cities – women feel completely safe wandering by themselves and chatting with the friendliest merchants in the world.
 This trip provided an exceptional guide who was remarkably knowledgeable, spoke perfect English and went out of his way to make this tour an unforgettable experience.
 He succeeded beyond everyone’s hopes.
 Jerry Sorkin’s all-inclusive tour brought us to the best restaurants and hotels in the country.
 In every respect, this was a remarkable journey that we will never forget.